hypermania/Cosmic-Fields-Lite/README.md

-# lite-cosmic-sim
+# Cosmic-Fields-Lite

-**lite-cosmic-sim** is a lightweight and modular framework for performing field simulations in cosmology.
+**Cosmic-Fields-Lite** is a lightweight and modular framework for performing field simulations in cosmology.
 This framework was used for studying free-streaming of wave dark matter; see [arXiv:XXXX.XXXX](https://arxiv.org) for the study and these [youtube videos](https://www.youtube.com/playlist?list=PLecJrnvnk5c7Iaqi-Wq7xvqk1Msgxn5pk) for visualization.
 The codebase contains several field equations on both CPU and GPU (CUDA), offering choices for numerical methods and simulation outputs.

 ## Overview
 This codebase aims to be: